ashabelnikov/secu3app/readme.txt

     SPLIT_ANGLE          Split angle for ignition on rotary engines

+    ODDFIRE_ALGO         Use more versatile CKPS processing algorithm with support of odd-fire engines

     BL_BAUD_RATE    *    Baud rate for boot loader.
 Can be set to 9600, 14400,
                          19200, 28800, 38400, 57600, 115200.
 Note!
 Will not take
                          effect without reprogramming using ISP programmator.